 -Occupational Radiation Protection in Severe Accident Management

-So, how can one be protected from gamma radiation while bugging out?
-StemRad, an Israeli startup, claims to provide the answer.
+How can one be protected from gamma radiation while bugging out?
+StemRad, an Israeli company, claims to provide the answer.
 Their product, the 360 Gamma (Fig.2), is designed to provide shielding to strategic concentrations of bone marrow without limiting mobility.

 The design is an outcome of the need to protect what’s important.
 Bone marrow is spread out in the human body, but remarkably it is the hip region that contains 50% of this crucial tissue.
-So, the iliac bones of the hip are very attractive targets for protection.
+The iliac bones of the hip are very attractive targets for protection.
 They have a high content of active bone marrow (bone marrow which produces blood cells), relatively small surface area to volume ratio and ideal for weight bearing.
 StemRad is backed by top scientists including three Nobel Laureates.
-Amongst their other projects, there is a radiation protection suit for astronauts being developed together with Lockheed Martin, so the scientific aspect of their work is sound.
+Amongst their other projects, there is a radiation protection suit for astronauts being developed together with Lockheed Martin, so the scientific aspect of their work is sound.iOSAT Potassium Iodide Tablets

 Avoiding going through irradiated areas is the sensible thing to do, both to avoid ARS caused by high dose gamma radiation and to reduce chance of cancer.
 However, we cannot know when or where a nuclear catastrophe or attack will occur.
-Having a 360 Gamma on-hand for each member of the family at home or in a vehicle along with other radiation counter-measures as part of a bug-out kit is the best way to be prepared for these situations and survive.
-This arms you with the state-of-the-art equipment to most safely shelter-in-place or evacuate to a safer location.
+Having a 360 Gamma on-hand for each member of the family at home or in a vehicle along with other radiation counter-measures as part of a bug-out kit is a good, albeit not the most affordable, way to be prepared for these situations and survive.
+This arms you with the state-of-the-art equipment to safely shelter-in-place or evacuate to a safer location.
 In a SHTF scenario you don’t want to be stranded waiting for help that may or may not arrive.